skylarbsandler/Launch_Mod2Wk1_Assessment/README.md

 ## Instructions
 1. Insert your name on line 1 to replace `<YOUR NAME HERE>` above.
 (Ex: `# Mod2 Week1 Assessment - Megan McMahon`)
-2. Commit your changes with this commit message: start assessment
+2. Commit your changes with this commit message: `start assessment`
 3. Create a branch called `questions`.
 4. On the questions branch, answer the questions in Questions.txt
-5. Commit your changes with this commit message: complete questions
+5. Commit your changes with this commit message: `complete questions`
-6. Merge your `questions` branch into the `main` branch.
+6. **IMPORTANT** Merge your `questions` branch into the `main` branch.
 7. Create a branch called `SQL`.
 8. In PgAdmin, create a database called `SpotifyTopSongs`.
 9. Run the SETUP SQL queries in db_setup.txt (you can copy the entire file and run it all at once).
 10. Create the queries in SQL.txt.
 Replace each `< YOUR QUERY >` placeholder with the correct query.
+11. Commit your changes with this commit message: `complete SQL queries`
+12. **IMPORTANT** Merge your `SQL` branch into the main branch.

 ## Rubric